 "If we want to achieve the perfect degree of human nature, or at least close to this level of perfection, then all rules and regulations of mankind should be adapted to human nature.
 Because experiences prove that we cannot use rules and regulations to bind human nature without destroying their happiness.
 The attempt to obey rules and regulations that contradict human nature is the main source of human suffering.
 Any attempt to promote human wellness will not have any result until there is no radical reform in this respect." -- On Human Happiness by John Gray

 True solution lies in embracing gender differences, gender roles, gender expression, love and cooperation, which are nature's way to achieve unity and harmony in contradistinction to the arbitrary culture of individualism, feminism, animosity, hatred and power politics.
 (See The World Needs a Different Philosophy.)
 Thanks to tango we have a living testimony of how that works.
 "Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual submission and cooperation rather than confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on our individuality and independence, tango focuses on the partnership and oneness of the two.
+While individualism and feminism focus on the individuality and independence of the individual, tango focuses on the partnership and oneness of the team.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance."
+Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex."
 (Femininity and Feminism in Tango (II))